 In order to become certified under the PACS program, a farm must meet the following requirements:

-• Must maintain all relevant/required administratively completed farm plans that are current and on schedule according to the implementation schedule in the plan(s) (conservation, nutrient management, manure management, E&S etc.)
+- Must maintain all relevant/required administratively complete farm plans which are current and implemented as scheduled in the plan(s) (conservation, nutrient management, manure management, E&S etc.)

-• If there is a stream present on the property, a functional, vegetative riparian buffer with livestock excluded AND/OR stream AND/OR wetland restoration with livestock excluded
+- If there is a stream present on the property, there must be a functional, vegetative riparian buffer with livestock excluded and/or stream and/or wetland restoration with livestock excluded (if applicable)

-• A soil health test that has been conducted within the past 60 days with the mean score of all sample results scoring between 60-100 on the Cornell Comprehensive Assessment of Soil Health (CASH) Standard Soil Health Analysis Package or an equivalent score from an equivalent testing package (if applicable)
+- A soil health test, conducted within the past 12 months, with a mean score of all sample results between 60-100 on the Cornell Comprehensive Assessment of Soil Health (CASH) using the Standard Soil Health Analysis Package or an equivalent score from an equivalent testing package (if applicable)

-• Prescribed grazing management in accordance with the NRCS Conservation Practice Standard (Code 528) (if applicable)
+- Prescribed grazing management in accordance with the NRCS Conservation Practice Standard (Code 528) or an equivalent (if applicable)

-Farms that are interested in becoming PACS certified must complete the application package and work with a qualified verifier who will review farm plans, conduct an on-farm verification of best management practices, and conduct soil sampling.
+Farmers who are interested in becoming PACS certified must complete the application package and work with a qualified verifier who will review farm plans, conduct an on-farm verification of best management practices, and conduct soil sampling (if applicable).
 Qualified verifiers may or may not charge a fee for their services.

-Once a farm has a complete application package, the application can be submitted to the State Conservation Commission for review and issuance of the PACS certification if all requirements are met.
+Once a farm has a completed application package, all necessary materials can be submitted to the State Conservation Commission for review and issuance of the PACS certification if all requirements are met.

 Certified farms must be reverified every 5 years to maintain PACS status.